berkgaffaroglu/twitterBot/README.md

 # twitterBot
 I created this app to make practise, i have no intention to use this for bad purposes.
 Thank you!

-Creator:
-Berk Gaffaroğlu / Turkey
+Creator: Berk Gaffaroğlu / Python Devoloper
-Python Devoloper